 How to make quicker progress in learning English..?
 If you’re studying at an ELICOS school in Australia, this might be helpful for you.

-Isabella* was a new student in class, speaking in Spanish to her friend when I walked in.
+Isabella* was a new student in class, speaking in Italian to her friend when I walked in.

 “I really need to improve, teacher,” she said as she introduced herself to me.

-“I want to be advanced so I can do a course in Management in six months’.”
+“I want to be advanced so I can do a course in Finance in eight months’.”

-She then spoke a bit more Spanish to her friend..
+She then spoke a bit more Italian to her friend..

 The question of how to make a lot of progress brings up all kinds of questions.
 The following ideas come from the perspective of learning English in Australia (I’m based in Melbourne), though you can apply these principles anywhere: